top of page

 Regulatory Capture

-The article discusses how Blaine’s planning department Community Development Services Department (CDS), aided by gaps in state oversight, has turned complex regulations into tactics of “regulatory capture” and DSO (deflect, select & obfuscate).
+Our article discusses how Blaine’s Community Development Services Department (CDS) has turned complex regulations into tactics of “regulatory capture.”
+This is aided by gaps in state oversight.

 Origins of the Investigation: A Methodical Approach